YoussefCYTECH/TP_SUTOM/README.md

 ## List of functionalities
 - Motus main game
-- Functional login and register system
+- Functional login and register system (maximum username's length allowed is 20 characters)
 - The player's score and average guess attempts is registered

 - A player can win only once per day, then it is locked for him
 - Motus game : A misplaced character is displayed in orange only the number of times it appears in the word, not more
 - Leaderboard page ordered by the highest score